nicolasfauchereau/ICU_Water_Watch/README.md

 ### Credits

-The development of this software was made possible by funding from NIWA's "core" (SSIF) funding under projects PRAS2101 and CAVA2101
+The development of this software was made possible by funding from NIWA's "core" (SSIF) funding under projects PRAS2101 and CAVA2101, as well as co-funding from MBIE project C01X1813.

 ### Acknowledgments